 There are many fatal accidents on highways, where overtaking can occur in any lane including the hard shoulder.
 On single-lane roads trucks and slower vehicles sometimes use the hard shoulder to allow cars to overtake.

 South African road standards are generally good quality, although roads in remote areas may be less maintained and have potholes.
 It’s also advised to avoid unfamiliar rural areas at night and park in well-lit areas.
 Additionally, roads in rural areas are not always fenced, meaning pets, chickens, sheep, or sometimes horses and cows, may cross the road.
-Current information on road condition can be obtained from the Automobile Association of South Africa (AA).
+Current information on road conditions are available from the Automobile Association of South Africa (AA).

 Taxes for driving in South Africa

 Many of South Africa’s major roads charge a toll fee.
-These fees vary significantly, so you should some carry cash with you and ideally check how much you’ll need to pay before you travel.
+These fees vary significantly.
+Carry cash with you and check how much you’ll need to pay before you travel.

 Parking in South Africa